hpcleuven/HPC-intro/README.md

 GitHub repository for participants of the "HPC intro" training.
 For information on the training, see the website [https://hpcleuven.github.io/HPC-intro/](https://hpcleuven.github.io/HPC-intro/)

+Examples of jobscripts are located in the `/apps/leuven/training/HPC_intro` directory on the cluster.

 ## What is it?

 1. [`HPCintro.pdf`](HPCintro.pdf) - slides from the course,